integro-futures/integro-futures.github.io/_pages/terms-and-conditions.md

 ---

 The terms and conditions of Integro Futures services are between you, as an individual over the age of 18 (hereinafter referred to as "you"/"your" or other second party names) and Integro Futures (hereinafter referred to as "Integro Futures" / "us" / "our" / "we" / "Service").
-If you register for this Service, use any of the Services provided on this Service, click "Fully Agree", you agree that you have read, understand and accept all of the terms and conditions set forth in these Terms of Service — (collectively, the "Terms") and the Privacy Policy ( ++++++++++++++++++).
+If you register for this Service, use any of the Services provided on this Service, click "Fully Agree", you agree that you have read, understand and accept all of the terms and conditions set forth in these Terms of Service — (collectively, the "Terms") and the [Privacy Policy](#privacy-policy).
 In addition, by using certain features of the Service, you may be subject to certain additional terms applicable to those features.

 Please note the following:
 - Integro Futures does not issue digital assets that you use as part of this Service;